 A cardioid pattern offers a singular vocal recording performance due to its heart-shaped pickup area.
 Some streaming microphones even offer hypercardioid or supercardioid patterns that have narrower voice pickup areas.

 As the name suggests, bidirectional mics capture sounds from two directions only, making it perfect for one on one podcasts and interview settings where both the speakers are facing each other.

-Among the listed options, cardioid seems to be the most functional choice as it offers the best performance for streaming and gaming, with most configurations intended to cater to the streamer doing the vocal work in front of the gaming setup.
+Among the listed options, cardioid seems to be the most functional choice.
+It offers the best performance for streaming and gaming, with most configurations intended to cater to the streamer doing the vocal work in front of the gaming setup.

-How your gaming/streaming microphone will be installed on your setup depends on its form factor and mounting design.
-Desk space will be needed if you want to go for tripod-mounting mics, so make sure that you have enough real estate to facilitate a great recording position without interfering with your actual gameplay experience.
+How your streaming microphone will be installed on your setup depends on its form factor and mounting design.
+Desk space will be needed if you want to go for tripod-mounting mics, so make sure that you have enough desk space available to facilitate a great recording position without interfering with your actual gameplay experience.